MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-slb.md

     - A logical network to mirror the transit (Frontend) physical network.
     - Private virtual IP (VIP) and public VIP networks, to assign VIPs to the SLB service.
     - Active Directory and DNS must be available and reachable from these networks.
 You must have domain administrator credentials and the ability to create DNS entries in the domain.
-4. **Create Private and Public VIP logical networks**: Private virtual IP (VIP) and public VIP networks, to assign VIPs to the SLB service
+4. **Create private and public VIP logical networks**: Private virtual IP (VIP) and public VIP networks, to assign VIPs to the SLB service
 5. **Import the service template**: Import and customize the SLB service template.
 6. **Deploy SLB**: Deploy SLB as a VMM service, and configure the service properties.
-7. Validate the deployment: Configure BGP peering between the SLB/MUX instance and a BGP router, assign a public IP address to a tenant VM or service, and access the VM or service from outside the network.
+7. **Validate the deployment**: Configure BGP peering between the SLB/MUX instance and a BGP router, assign a public IP address to a tenant VM or service, and access the VM or service from outside the network.

 ## Prepare the certificate